datalimited/ensembles/text/ms.md

 # Abstract

 What do we do when multiple ecological models give different impressions of population status?
 Any single model is unlikely to perform best across all species, exploitation dynamics, and statuses.
 Ensemble methods from the fields of machine learning and climate science provide a powerful tool to optimally leverage the information contained in multiple ecological models.
 Here we evaluate the potential for ensemble methods to improve estimates of fish population status.
-We fit four data-limited models of population and exploitation dynamics and combine their estimates of the mean and slope of \bbmsy\\ (biomass at maximum sustainable yield) with four ensemble models: a simple average, a linear model, and two machine learning methods.
-We build our ensemble models on a fully factorial simulated dataset of 5760 fish stocks and test them on a cross-validated version of this dataset and on a global database of XX assessed fish stocks.
-We find that ensemble models substantially improved estimates of population status and trajectory.
-Even a simple average ensemble model outperformed the best individual model in terms of accuracy (XX%) and correlation (XX%).
-Machine learning ensemble models performed the best (XX--XX% improved accuracy, XX--XX% improved correlation, X% reduced bias compared to the best individual model).
+We fit four data-limited models of population and exploitation dynamics and combine their estimates of the mean and slope of
+\bbmsy\\ (biomass at maximum sustainable yield) with four ensemble models: a simple average, a linear model, and two machine learning methods: random forests and boosted regression trees.
+We build our ensemble models on a fully factorial simulated dataset of 5760 fish stocks and test our models on a cross-validated version of this dataset and on a global database of 166 assessed fish stocks.
+We find that ensemble models substantially improve estimates of population status, trajectory, and classification.
+Machine learning ensemble models performed the best (XX--XX% improved accuracy, XX--XX% improved correlation, XX-XX% reduced bias compared to the individual models).
-When the same ensembles were applied to global fish stocks and compared to data-rich stock-assessed status, ensemble methods provided a modest improvement over individual models (accuracy and correlation improved up to XX% and XX%).
-Ensemble models have great potential to improve estimates of population status and trajectory across many taxa.
+When the same ensembles were applied to a separate dataset of global fish stocks and compared to status from full stock assessments, ensemble methods still improved estimates of status and trajectory over individual models (accuracy, correlation, and bias improved up to XX%, XX%, and XX%).
+Ensemble models have great potential to improve estimates of population status and trajectory across many taxa beyond fish.
 However, ensemble methods must be carefully tested, formed from a diverse set of accurate models, and built on a dataset sufficiently representative of the populations they are applied to.

 # Introduction